...

 Securities lending:

-If a broker engages in securities lending, it can temporarily lend your securities to third parties via a right of use and thus generate additional income.
+When a broker Securities Lending If you operate an investment fund, you can temporarily lend your securities to third parties via a right of use and thus generate additional income.

 Securities lending is usually found as a voluntary option with the very favourable online brokers, because they also have to earn money somewhere.